isomerpages/mlaw-corp/news/press-releases/_posts/2018-09-10-legislative-changes-to-enchance-singapore's-civil-justice-framework.md

-* Allowing the Court of Appeal to determine a broader range of matters based on written submissions.
+* *Allowing the Court of Appeal to determine a broader range of matters based on written submissions*.
     * The Court of Appeal may determine (i) any application and (ii) appeals from the Singapore International Commercial Court if parties consent, based on written submissions.
     * This will allow appropriate cases to be dealt with in an expedited manner without the need to conduct hearings.

-* Allowing the Minister to specify certain matters in a Schedule to the Supreme Court of Judicature Act (SCJA).
+* *Allowing the Minister to specify certain matters in a Schedule to the Supreme Court of Judicature Act (SCJA)*.
     * The Minister will be allowed to specify the following in a Schedule to the SCJA which can be amended by the Minister in consultation with CJ:
         * Civil matters which may or may not be appealed with leave
         * Number of judges needed to exercise the civil jurisdiction of the Court of Appeal for different types of matters.
     * This allows the list of matters specified in the Schedule to be amended quickly to adapt to demands on the ground.

-* Leave of court is required to vary or discharge directions or orders made under section 36.
+* *Leave of court is required to vary or discharge directions or orders made under section 36*.
     * This amendment inserts a new requirement that leave of court is required to make an application to discharge or vary directions or orders made pursuant to applications ancillary to a pending appeal.
     * The requirement for leave of court ensures that court resources are used appropriately to deal with meritorious applications.

-* Empowering the Court of Appeal to summarily dismiss appeals or applications on its own motion.
+* *Empowering the Court of Appeal to summarily dismiss appeals or applications on its own motion*.
     * This power can be exercised in two circumstances:
         * Where it lacks the jurisdiction to hear the matter; or
         * Where the matter relates to an issue that has already been decided by the Court of Appeal.